CarlosGuzman01/nlp-model/btt_spaCy_project/text_classifier_model_10.md

 Execution time: 15390.558964 seconds

-this model was trained with 10 epock
+this model was trained with 10 epock, and 300,000 data points (rows)